Mars Argo

-Brittany Alexandria Sheets, known by her stage name Mars Argo, is an American singer, songwriter, actress, and internet personality.
+Brittany Alexandria Sheets, known by her stage name Mars Argo, is an American singer, songwriter, actress and internet personality.

 Sheets is prominently known for her portrayal of a fictionalized stage persona of herself on YouTube.
-She became known as the lead singer of the indie rock band of the same name, named after her main stage persona.
-Mars Argo released their only album, Technology Is a Dead Bird, on November 6, 2009.
-The band continued to release extended plays such as Internet Sessions and Linden Place throughout 2010 and 2011.
+She became the lead singer of an indie rock band named after the Mars Argo persona.
+The band released their only album, Technology Is a Dead Bird, in 2009, and then released two extended plays in 2010 and 2011.
 In a 2013 Vice article, the band stated that they were working on their own TV show along with a second album, but both projects were later abandoned.

 Besides releasing music, Sheets co-produced, wrote, and directed content for her YouTube channel grocerybagdottv (renamed shouldicleanmyroom in 2022), formerly co-operated by her former partner Titanic Sinclair.
 The channel's content was often satirical, revolving around society and Internet culture.
-However, after the duo broke up in early 2014, all but three videos were removed from the channel.
-The only videos that still remain on the channel to this day are the music videos for "Using You", "Runaway Runaway", and a satirical video called "Delete Your Facebook".
+However, after the duo separated in early 2014, all but three videos (the music videos for "Using You", "Runaway Runaway", and a satirical video called "Delete Your Facebook") were removed from the channel.

-In 2022, Sheets made a comeback with her debut solo single "Angry", and a subsequent audio video was uploaded onto the channel.
-On March 15, 2023 she returned with her new single titled "I Can Only Be Me".
+In 2022, Sheets released her debut solo single "Angry", and a subsequent audio video was uploaded onto the channel.
+On March 15, 2023, she released another single titled "I Can Only Be Me".
+On June 24, 2024, Sheets released the "I Can Only Be Me EP", containing a new song: "Lick It Like A Kitten".